6 Questions to Ask Before Booking a Steam Deck | ExBulletin

 Can I use the Steam deck as my main PC?

 I’ve acknowledged.
 The Steam deck is itself a portable PC.
-It uses the Linux-based Valve SteamOS, so anyone familiar with this system can use it as a PC right away.
+It uses the Linux-based Valve SteamOS, so if you’re familiar with the system, you’re ready to go as a PC.

-If you’re new to Linux, you can install Windows thanks to a compatibility layer called Proton.
-When Windows is installed, Proton takes all the information that Windows uses to run and translates it into something that Linux understands.

 Should I risk buying from a company that doesn’t have the best hardware track record?